nguyenhoanganh194/Anh-Nguyen-master-thesis/README.md

 6. Once the project is open in the Unity Editor, you can proceed with running and modifying the project as described in the [Usage](#usage) section.

-[Instructions to set up and run the code]

 ## Usage

 To use the code, follow these steps: